-PACSystems RSTi-EP CPE205/CPE210/CPE215/CPE220/CPE240 support configurable IP conflict detection.
+PACSystems RSTI-EP CPE205/CPE210/CPE215/CPE220/CPE240 support configurable IP conflict detection.
 PME provides a configurable parameter named "IP Conflict Detection" in the LANx tab of the CPU's embedded Ethernet Target configuration.
 Configuration options are "Enabled" and "Disabled," with the default setting being "Enabled."

-If this parameter is enabled, then potential IP Conflict is checked periodically.
-Otherwise, the periodic check for IP conflicts is disabled (that means, IP conflicts can still exist but no faults are logged).
+If this parameter is enabled, then potential IP Conflicts are checked periodically.
+Otherwise, the periodic check for IP conflicts is disabled (that means, IP conflicts can still exist, but no LED indication and no faults are logged).